kefuhe/ECAT/ReadMe_Install.md

 - **Windows**: The package should be located in a directory similar to `python310\Lib\site-packages\okada4py`.

 **Note**: When using the `--prefix` option, make sure there is no content after it, including spaces.

+3. If you encounter the issue of not finding the `okada4py` package during installation, you can solve it by following these steps:

+   1. Clone the project to `~/anaconda3/envs/cutde/lib/python3.10/site-packages`, so you would have a folder named `okada4py`.
+   2. Run `python setup.py build` and `python setup.py install`, so you could get `okada4py-12.0.2-py3.12-linux-x86_64.egg` in "`~/.local/lib/python3.10/site-packages/`".
+   3. Copy all files in `okada4py-12.0.2-py3.12-linux-x86_64.egg` to the folder `okada4py`.
+   4. Run `test.py`, and you can get two figures and no error toasted.

 #### Install oneapi and config environment